Is $130,000 a Good Salary for a Single Person?

 Build an Emergency Fund

-What Quality of Life Can You Expect with a $130,000 Salary?
+What Quality of Life Can You Expect With a $130,000 Salary?

-The World Health Organization (WHO) defines quality of life as “an individual’s perception of their position in life in the context of the culture and value systems in which they live and in relation to their goals, expectations, standards, and concerns.”
+The World Health Organization defines quality of life as “an individual’s perception of their position in life in the context of the culture and value systems in which they live and in relation to their goals, expectations, standards, and concerns.”

 In other words, contentment is somewhat subjective.
 And the salary you may need to feel comfortable could vary depending on your priorities and your desire to have more or better things.